-One of the best tools available for estimating the correct size for your solar system is a Solar Calculator.
+One of the best tools available to estimate your off-grid solar system is the off-grid solar system sizing tool from William (ThePhoenixSun.com).
 Based on that calculator, here is a chart to show the average size of the solar system required for different family sizes and the total price for such systems:

 |Family Size||Daily energy requirement (kWh)||Size of Solar System required||Price (Average price in US$)|

 |Medium||15 kW||3 kW||$5,000|

 Did you know that you can even have an RV on 100% Solar Power?
 Check out how?

 What Are The Components Of A Solar Off-Grid System?